Questionnaire For Database Creation in SQL Server: Building a Strong Foundation

 13) Do you want to create a new DNS alias to access the database?

-15) Are there any SSSR or PBI reports associated to these databases?
+15) Are there any SSSR or PBI reports associated with these databases?

 4) WHEN?